our baptist distinctives

 The local church is an independent body accountable to the Lord Jesus Christ, the Head of the church.
 All human authority for governing the local church resides within the local church itself.
 Thus the church is autonomous, or self-governing.
 No religious hierarchy outside the local church may dictate a church's beliefs or practices.
 Autonomy does not mean isolation.
 A Baptist church may fellowship with other churches around mutual interests and in an associational tie, but a Baptist church cannot be a member of any other body.(Colossians 1:18; 2 Corinthians 8:1-5, 19, 23)

 Priest is defined as one authorized to perform the sacred rites of a religion, especially as a mediatory agent between humans and God.
 Every believer today is a priest of God and may enter into His presence in prayer directly through our Great High Priest, Jesus Christ.
 No other mediator is needed between God and people.
 As priests, we can study God's Word, pray for others, and offer spiritual worship to God.
 We all have equal access to God whether we are a preacher or not.
 (1 Peter 2:5, 9; Revelation 5:9, 10)

-The local church practices two ordinances: (1) baptism of believers by immersion in water, identifying the individual with Christ in His death, burial, and resurrection, and (2) the Lord's Supper, or communion, commemorating His death for our sins.
+The local church practices two ordinances: (1) baptism of believers by full immersion in water, identifying the individual with Christ in His death, burial, and resurrection, and (2) the Lord's Supper, or communion, commemorating His death as payment to God for our sins.
 (Matthew 28:19, 20; 1 Corinthians 11:23-32)